Soldier Pleads Guilty in Iraqi Abuse Case, Receives Maximum Sentence,

 Sivits' trial, called a court-martial because it was held in a military rather than a civilian court, was the first that will judge American soldiers on duty in Iraq who abused and allegedly tortured prisoners at the Abu Ghraib prison.

 The soldiers' trials could rank among the most infamous of courts-martial in U.S. history.
 In 1970, more than two dozen American soldiers and officers stood trial for the massacre of villagers during the Vietnam War.
 The My Lai Massacre, named for the village where it occurred, focused world attention on U.S. action in Vietnam, much like the Abu Ghraib abuse has focused attention on Iraq.

-a more important set of courts-martial," Eugene Fidell, president of the
+can't think of a more important set of courts-martial," Eugene Fidell, president

 the extraordinary volatile climate in which these cases are going to play out

 domestically and internationally, in political terms, in legal terms and in military

 justice terms, this is kind of a perfect storm."